henriquemsouza/n-eshop-wrapper/README.md

-# A not official API Wrapper from Nintendo Eshop
+# A not official PSN API Wrapper

 ## Install